Multipartite quantum correlations: symplectic and algebraic geometry approach: Local unitary equivalence of quantum states

 As pointed above, the situation when the set of $K$-invariant polynomials on $M$ is given by the composition of $\Ad_K$-invariant polynomials on $\mathfrak{k}$ with the momentum map $\mu:M\rightarrow \mathfrak{k}$ occurs only when the pre-image of every adjoint orbit from $\mu(M)\subset \mathfrak{k}$ is exactly one $K$-orbit in $M$.
 Let us thus consider the fibre of the momentum map $\mu$ over $\mu(x)\in \mathfrak{k}$,

 i.e. the set of all points in $M$ that are mapped to the point $\mu(x)$ by the momentum map.
-The position of $\mathcal{F}_x$ with respect to the orbit $K.x$ is of the key importance for the above situation.
-Orbits of $K$ in $M$ are in 1-1 correspondence with the adjoint orbits in $\mu(M)$ if and only if the fibres $\mc F_x$ are contained in orbits $K.x$, since in this case all points mapped to $\mu(x)$ are on the same orbit (that can be thus identified, when we know $\mu(x)$).
+The position of $\mathcal{F}_x$ with respect to the orbit $K.x$ is of key importance for the above situation.
+The orbits of $K$ in $M$ are in 1-1 correspondence with the adjoint orbits in $\mu(M)$ if and only if each $\mc F_x$ are contained the orbit $K.x$, since in this case all points mapped to $\mu(x)$ are on the same orbit (that can be thus identified, when we know $\mu(x)$).
+In order to simplify the formulas in the discussion below, in what follows we will use the notation $K.x \equiv \mathcal{O}_x$.

 It is easy to see that the tangent space $T_{y}\mathcal{F}_{x}$ at $y$ is $\omega$-orthogonal to the tangent space $T_y\mathcal{O}_x$ at the same point $y$, i.e., for each $a\in T_{y}\mathcal{F}_{x}$ and $b\in T_y\mathcal{O}_x$ we have $\omega(a,b)=0$.
 Indeed, let $\{\xi_k\}$, $k=1,\ldots,d=\dim\mathfrak{g}$, be a basis in the Lie algebra $\mathfrak{g}$.
 The corresponding vector fields $\hat{\xi}_k$ at $x$ (c.f.\ Eq.~(\ref{eq:fundvfield}) in the Appendix) span the tangent space $T_x\mathcal{O}_x$ to the orbit through $x$ at $x$.
 On the other hand, the fiber $\mathcal{F}_x$ is a common level set of the functions $\mu_{\xi_k}$,